immcantation/immcantation/docs/_include/usage.rst

       Defaults to illumina.
   -p  Number of subprocesses for multiprocessing tools.
       Defaults to the available cores.
+  -a  Specify to run multiple alignment of barcode groups prior to consensus.
+      This step is skipped by default.
   -h  This message.

 ..
 End presto-clontech-umi